Education

 If your main need is related to your health you should be referred for an Adult Continuing Health Care Assessment.
 This should be done well before your 18th birthday to allow enough time for the assessment to be completed and discuss your care entitlements.

-If there is no equivalent adult health service for you to transition to, then your health needs will be managed by your doctor.
-See moving between children’s and adults healthcare for more information.
+If there is no equivalent adult health service for you to move to, then your health needs will be managed by your doctor.

 Social care